hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 The directories in R where the packages are stored are called the **libraries**.
 The terms *package* and *library* are sometimes used synonymously and there has been [discussion](http://www.r-bloggers.com/packages-v-libraries-in-r/) amongst the community to resolve this.
 It is somewhat counter-intuitive to _load a package_ using the `library()` function and so you can see how confusion can arise.

-You can check what packages are loaded in your R session by typing into the console:
+You can check what libraries are loaded in your current R session by typing into the console:

 ```r
 sessionInfo()